chenxu10/chenxu10.github.io/_posts/2022-12-11-testdrivendevelopmentrisk.md

 categories: clean code
 ---

+# Coevolve with Artificial Neural Nets
+Necessary conditions for artificial neural network to work:
+- You know what you don't know
+- You know what you don't know's correct solution
+- You practice to internalize what AI is giving you

+For example, you know you don't know how to implement a heap and where you don't know after trial.
+You know the best heap implementation is in Princeton Algorithm text book.

+Only then can you ask AI.

 # Test Driven Development from a Risk Managment Perspective

 Programming is not a static event.
 It does not occur in just one interval of time, it is a process that happens sequentially through time.
 Therefore we should use multiply principles instead of add principles to maximize our compounding growth.